C-526 Databases: Course Home Page 2011-12 Session

 General Information about the course

-The entire course will be taught by Peter McBrien, and comprise of three hours per week of combined lectures and tutorials.
-There will be two written courseworks.
+The entire course will be taught by Peter McBrien, and comprise of four hours per week of combined lectures and tutorials.
+Lectures for the course will run in weeks 2-8 (and maybe the start of 9) of the Spring Term.
+The exam for the course will be held at the start of the Summer term.

 The slides are placed here at the time of the lecture.
+Slides with grey links are provisional versions of the slides.
 Note that the course content is what is presented verbally during the lectures: you are expected to attend all lectures.
+Worksheets will be provided during lectures, and answers to those worksheets provided also during lectures.

 1. Introduction